-“QED: THE COSMIC SPECTRE” NOW AVAILABLE FOR PRE-ORDER!
+“QED: THE COSMIC SPECTRE” NOW AVAILABLE THROUGH AMAZON!

 Do you remember the glory days of Saturday morning cartoons?

 Which is why I am amped to be a part of the creepy but loving new anthology from Castle Bridge Media, Castle Of Horror: Thinly Veiled Saturday Mournings, that pays tribute to those great animated television programs with my Jonny Quest homage “QED: The Cosmic Spectre.”

 Visitors to my website may remember that my series Max Q is partially inspired by Jonny Quest.
 (And since we’re on the topic I should mention that my Max Q screenplay as well as my Nightlinger screenplay are still represented by Caliber Entertainment but have also just been posted on the Script Revolution and The Black List websites.)
 But instead of racin’ and reverbs in the near future, QED is set in the early sixties and follows the adventures of Dr. Peregrine White (FRS, MD, DSc, etc.) and her family:

 - T. Paine White: Peregrine’s husband and retired sergeant in the Special Investigation Branch of the Royal Military Police.

 - Quetelet Edison Dalton White (Q.E.D): Peregrine and Paine’s eleven-year-old son, born with his mother’s insatiable curiosity and his father’s love for adventure.

 - Xami Zoey Tauri (X.Z.): Peregrine’s eleven-year-old niece and goddaughter, as brilliant as her aunt but usually more levelheaded than her cousin.